Fresh Christmas Tree Care Guide

 No matter how healthy a tree is, the moment you place it in your cozy, heated home, it will acclimate and begin to dry out.
 This is inevitable.
 For this reason, it's a good idea to store your tree in the garage or a covered indoor/outdoor area until you’re ready to decorate.
 The key here is to keep the tree out of windy, open air.
 While the cooler air may benefit the tree, the winds will dry it out.

-Cut Again Before Putting in Stand
+Make a Fresh Cut on Tree Before Putting in Stand

 Photo by Debbie Wolfe